 You can also combine segments into segment groups and target groups to further determine which visitors you want include in your target audience – or leave out of it.

 For more information about using segments, see Segmentation.

 A modification is a real-time change to a web page designed to personalize or otherwise improve the user experience of the website and to guide visitors to complete a conversion.
 You can also use modifications to collect usage data from the site.
 Personalized modifications are based on the visitor attributes that can be either rule-based (segmentation) or data-based (machine learning algorithms).

 Here are examples of common modifications:

-- Add new content, such as personalized product recommendations or content generated from data feeds.
+- Add new content, such as product recommendations or content generated from data feeds.

-- Remove unnecessary content, such as distracting elements, site navigation elements in shopping carts, or surplus elements from mobile-optimized layouts.
+- Remove unnecessary content, such as distracting elements, site navigation elements in shopping carts, or surplus elements in mobile-optimized layouts.

-- Modify the layout and styling of a web page.
+- Test the layout and styling of and element or a page.

 Frosmo provides the following types of modifications:

 - A/B test: Create two or more content variations to test which variation performs best.